jum4r/personal-assess-lab/README.md

 <img width="700" alt="image" src="https://i.imgur.com/6bmtAJ8.png">

 1. After a few hours, analyze the newly acquired data.
 2. Take a look at where the attacks are happening on the map.
-It's fascinating.
+It's pretty fascinating.
-4. You can change Map Settings to view data differently.
+4. You can change Map Settings to view the data differently.
 5. You may leave it open for a few more hours, but please keep in mind that the IP Geolocation free account has a limit of 1000 requests.
 If you would like more requests there are payment options on their website.
 6. After you've finished, close the VM.